 The types of slip and fall hazards that are within the landlord’s control include:

 If you suffer injuries in a slip and fall accident that would not have happened if not for the property owner’s negligence, you deserve compensation for losses related to the accident and your injuries.
 California law permits slip and fall accident victims to seek compensation for losses by bringing a personal injury lawsuit against the negligent property owner.

-California law also allows surviving family members to take legal action if a loved one dies as a result of a slip and fall accident.
+California law also allows certain surviving family members to take legal action if a loved one dies due to a personal injury accident.
 Eligible survivors sometimes receive compensation from one or both of two types of claims after the death of a loved one: a wrongful death claim and/or a survivor claim.
 Wrongful death claims are complex in California, so it’s best to consult with an experienced slip and fall injury attorney who can advise you on the best course of action for you and your family.
 Eligible survivors sometimes receive compensation for some of the above losses as well as funeral expenses and burial costs.

 Depending on the situation and circumstances of your slip and fall injury, the insurer or the insurer’s lawyers will typically use one or more of the following strategies in an attempt to reduce or eliminate their financial liability:

 Experienced and skilled slip and fall injury attorneys can anticipate the strategies the defense’s legal teams and insurance companies will use to try to avoid liability.
 In many cases, a lawyer can anticipate these tactics based on the circumstances of a slip and fall accident.

-Seek medical attention.
+#1 Seek medical attention.
 Any time you take a hard fall, even if you do not believe that you suffered substantial injuries in your accident, make sure to visit a doctor.
 A doctor can evaluate the potential extent of your injuries and make sure you didn’t miss any injuries, including broken bones.
 If you fail to seek treatment, it could lead to additional suffering: a longer healing time or even a poorer prognosis for your recovery.

-Collect evidence, if you can.
+#2 Collect evidence, if possible.
 Sometimes, after a slip and fall accident, you might suffer such severe injuries that you cannot move safely around the scene of the accident.
 Other times, you may find that you can take photos or take other steps to record the accident.
 You may want to take pictures of the features that caused your accident or collect contact information for a witness who saw what happened.
 That evidence may later prove vital in establishing what led to your accident.

 You should not, however, do anything (including trying to collect evidence) that may make your injuries worse or put you in an unsafe position.

-Contact an attorney.
-As soon after your slip and fall accident as possible, get in touch with an experienced San Diego slip and fall injury attorney to learn more about your rights, including your right to compensation after a serious accident.
+#3 Contact an attorney.
+As soon as possible, get in touch with an experienced San Diego slip and fall accident injury attorney to learn more about your rights, including your right to compensation after a serious accident.

 Your medical insurance can provide a great deal of assistance in the aftermath of your accident, especially if you have long-term injuries that will require ongoing care.
 Talk to your insurance provider to learn more about what coverage you have, including coverage for items like durable medical equipment and long-term hospitalization or a stay in a long-term care facility, if needed.
 You may also want to ask your insurance provider how the circumstances of your injury can affect your coverage.

 You may still have grounds for a slip and fall claim, even if the premises owner does not carry insurance.
-Sometimes, as in the case of a private homeowner, it can prove much more difficult to collect on your claim if there is no insurance coverage.
-On the other hand, in the case of a slip and fall at a business where the business owner does not carry adequate insurance, you may still recover the funds you need in a slip and fall injury claim.
-Contact your attorney to learn more about your right to compensation and how the property owner’s insurance may affect it.
+However, it is likely to be more difficult to collect on your claim, particularly if the injury occurred on a private homeowner’s property instead of on a business’s commercial property.
+Contact Gomez Trial Attorneys to learn more about your right to compensation and how the property owner’s insurance may affect it.

 Yes.
-Whether you suffered a broken hip, traumatic brain injury, or back and neck injuries from your fall, an attorney can help you better understand your right to compensation and help you effectively fight for the compensation you deserve.
+While you are legally allowed to represent yourself in pursuing your claim, we don’t recommend it.
+Whether you suffered a broken hip, traumatic brain injury, or back and neck injuries from your fall, a slip and fall attorney can help you better understand your right to compensation and help you effectively fight for the compensation you deserve.

 No Fees Unless We Recover Money On Your Behalf